littlejackal/littlejackal/README.md

-## Current Interests 🤔
+## Focus 🤔
-What you'll be likely to find committed to this github at some point in time.
+Contributions to this profile are entirely my own, however they reflect personal hobbies as well as professional interests.

-Anything related to:
+I have a number of irons in the fire at any given time.
+Here you're likely to find anything related to:

 - Fintech and fintech accessories.
 - Cloud adoption and cloud native architectures.
 - Homelabbing all the things.
 - Embedded development.
 - Mainframes (yes, really).
 - Retro computing.